Protecting Parent-Child Relationships: Child Custody & Visitation

 When parents of minor children go through divorce, establishing a mutually acceptable arrangement for child custody and visitation is often one of the toughest challenges.
 New York’s family courts make determinations based on the best interests of the child when parents cannot agree — and it is common for the mother and father to have very different views of what that means within their own family.

-Protecting Parents’ Rights And Children’s Well-Being For More Nearly 35 Years
+Protecting Parents’ Rights And Children’s Well-Being For More Over 40 Years

 I am Lauren S. Cohen, a long-standing, respected Binghamton child custody attorney who understands how important your children are to you.
 Protecting mothers’ and fathers’ rights in ways that promote stability and well-being for the child in question is central to my approach as a lawyer.
 In most cases, it is better by far for everyone involved to negotiate solutions.
 However, I am also impeccably capable of litigating aggressively for your valid position in a dispute over custody or child visitation.